How to identify the dead cone in the top-quark jet

-Finally we compare the results obtained from the angular extrapolation on the top quark fragmentation into hadrons in subsection~\ref{sec:partonhadronmomentumdists} with the MLLA predictions.
+Finally we compare the results obtained from the angular extrapolation on the top-quark fragmentation into hadrons in subsection~\ref{sec:partonhadronmomentumdists} with the MLLA predictions.
 This is shown in Fig.~\ref{fig:xi-dist-MLLA 1000}.

-The reconstructed distribution comes close to the distribution expected from the MLLA prediction (red triangles in Fig.~\ref{fig:xi-dist-MLLA 1000}) in a large region for $\xi>3$ to within about 15\%.
-A failure of the MLLA approximation at the very small $\xi$-values (high momenta) should not be surprising as this approximation is developed for the bulk of particles with lower energies.
+The reconstructed distribution comes close to the distribution expected from the MLLA prediction (red triangles in Fig.~\ref{fig:xi-dist-MLLA 1000}) in a large region for $\xi_p>3$ to within about 15\%.
+A failure of the MLLA approximation at very small $\xi_p$-values (high momenta) should not be surprising, as this approximation is developed for the bulk of particles with lower energies.

 The main result of the study concerns the strong suppression of energetic particles with high energy and its understanding within QCD in terms of a simple connection with spectra from primary light quarks near the energies of the collision $W$ and of the heavy quark mass $m_Q$.
-The ratio of the expected top quark fragmentation function to the light quark fragmentation function at $W=1000$~GeV for hadrons is shown in Fig.~\ref{fig:xi-dist-MLLA 1000-h1}.
-It approaches 1 at large $\xi$ for the soft particles and decreases down for fast particles at $\xi\sim 2$ by a factor of $\sim 100$, again with a good agreement between t-quark fragmentation and MLLA prediction from light quark fragmentation.
+The ratio of the expected top-quark fragmentation function to the light quark fragmentation function at $W=1000$~GeV for hadrons is shown in Fig.~\ref{fig:xi-dist-MLLA 1000-h1}.
+It approaches 1 at large $\xi_p$ for soft particles and decreases down for fast particles at $\xi_p\sim 2$ by a factor of $\sim 100$, again with a good agreement between the top-quark fragmentation and MLLA prediction from light quark fragmentation.